Oelin/pix/cu/readme.md

 | IMO          | immediate out             |
 | B            | program counter branch    |
 | ALS (3 bits) | ALU select operation      |

+#### FN
+The `FN` signal fires when no other signals are on.
+It asserts that an instruction has finished executing and tells the program counter to progress.